 You can do this by putting them in a run, an enclosed play area, or even a safe room/hallway to burn off some steam.

-Give your Teddy guinea pig things to do and play like activity toys, tunnels, chews, or even an obstacle course.
+Give your Teddy pig things to do and play like activity toys, tunnels, chews, or even an obstacle course.

 You should provide your pig Teddy guinea with around 3 to 4 hours of free range time every day.

 My cavies love having free range time – it can be hard to get them back in their cage once it’s over!